ElmiraHR/VUE.js_spa_chalange/README.md

 ## Repository & workflow

-- You receive an empty repository with this README on `main`.
+- You receive an empty repository with this README on main.
 - Work on feature/bug‑style branches; when you're happy, surface your changes in the usual collaboration‑friendly way so they can be reviewed at a glance.
 - Keep commits small, meaningful and in English.
 - Add unit or end‑to‑end tests where they add value; aim for relevance, not coverage numbers.